 That sense of urgency is there for us too.
 It is very clear that we have limited time to act on issues like plastic pollution, or climate change.
 And in keeping with our commitment as leaders on environmental issues in Greece and the Med, we plan to escalate our efforts even further.”

-But when we do finally re-emerge from our homes out into the travel sphere, let’s hope it will be with a bright and clear road map for its green future in hand.
+But as we do finally re-emerge from our homes out into the travel sphere, here’s hopeing that it will be with a bright and clear road map for its green future in hand.

 Image via Sani Resort